Reitzn/react-plant-app/README.md

 ### Get some NFC Tags

-Check out Amazon, there are some good NFC Tags that are in PFC that are wartter proof and have 3M tape on them, they are good.
+Check out Amazon, there are some good NFC Tags that are in PFC that are water proof and have 3M tape on them, they are good.

 ### Program Them

-NFC Editor can wrie URL's to NFC tags, take your plants URL and prgram it to a tag.
+NFC Editor can write URL's to NFC tags, take your plants URL and program it to a tag.

-# Getting Started with Create React App
+# Getting Started with helping React Plant App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Building features for this application is like any other CRA website.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run*:

+* : As of right now you need the backends .env file.
+I am currently working on setting up localhost Supabase tables so keys are not needed for development or testing.

 ### `npm start`